srikarchamala/PI_Summit_Bootcamp/README.md

 ### Data Context

-You are provided with **potassium values and related patient data from May 2022** — the period when clinicians from **Clinic 3** reported a spike in critical values.
+You are provided with **potassium values and related  data from May 2022 for all four clinics** — the period when clinicians from **Clinic 3** reported a spike in critical values.

 ## Part I – Interactive BI Tool Demonstration with Tableau (Hands-On Session)